skyler93z/bigDataIssue/README.md

-# Minor Issues Escalated to Critical Levels in Large Samples: A Permutation-Based Fix
+# Beyond Conventional P-Values: Addressing Statistical Challenges in Big Data
 ---

 ## About this Project